 Bonus on This: Attendance or Performance?
 Do you need to wake in at night to read or do you just need a reading group?
 Just make sure you study the university system.

 As far as the university examination is concerned, there are rules and regulations governing it.
 And students are still ignorant of this which is why some of them get to repeat a whole semester again for a simple offense or worse expelled.

 I witnessed this thrice when I was writing my exams at the university.
 A fellow student does something simple like write on his question paper then he’s caught and immediately rusticated.

-In fact, there’s a particular scene I witnessed during my 300 level exams where a student said what he did was not enough for him to be rusticated and the invigilators told him to read the rules and regulations of the exam on his answer booklet and he became speechless because he later saw his offence written on his answer sheet and its punishment.
+In fact, there’s a particular scene I witnessed during my 300-level exams where a student said what he did was not enough for him to be rusticated and the invigilators told him to read the rules and regulations of the exam on his answer booklet and he became speechless because he later saw his offense written on his answer sheet and its punishment.

 Discovering this is not only about quickly glancing through a script but going through 2 – 3 different passed questions and looking out for other questions that have been consistent for the last 3 years.

 4. Do not Focus on the Area of Concentration

 Yes, gone are the days’ AREA OF CONCENTRATION is beneficial to students.
 I remember during my OND days this was the technique I was using but I realized before I was done with the program it was no longer useful.